Lixie-Labs/emotiscope-site/the_remote_control.md

 | Reverse Color Range | **(toggle)** Reverses the direction of the color range, meaning that if your base color is red, the color range extends towards blue instead of green.                                           |
 | Auto Color Cycle    | **(toggle)** Automatically cycles the base color to the music during moments of high musical intensity                                                                                           |

-# the **light-show modes**
+# the **light modes**

-Light-show Modes change how Emotiscope reacts to sound.
+Light Modes change how Emotiscope looks or reacts to sound.
 Not all songs will work well with every mode, but every song has at least one that will.
 There's many to choose from, so here's a quick break down:

 ## **ANALOG**